Here are 5 amazing people with savant syndrome, who all have abilities which are far in excess of the general population.

 Today, Stephen is an artist with a unique talent which has led to him being nicknamed the “human camera”.
 After he sees a city landscape just once (such as from a plane), he can draw it perfectly from memory – right down to the number of floors and windows on each building.

-Famously in 2005 following a short helicopter ride over Tokyo, he drew a perfect 10m landscape of the city, and has since also done Rome, New York, and Singapore.
+Famously in 2005 following a short helicopter ride over Tokyo, he drew a perfect 10m landscape of the city, and has since also done Rome (watch him at work on YouTube), New York, and Singapore.